dpwiese/flying-notes-vitepress/docs/src/includes/weather/weather-products.md

 * To replace the textual area forecast (FA)
 * Gives a brief summary of the location and movement of fronts, pressure systems, and circulation patterns
 * The *forecast* is valid for 12 hours with an additional 6 hours categorical *outlook*
+* This tool seems to have replaced many other existing charts and combined them into this page
+* See the [help](https://aviationweather.gov/gfa/help/) page to learn more about the tool

 ![Graphical forecast for aviation. [https://www.aviationweather.gov/gfa](https://www.aviationweather.gov/gfa)](/img/gfa.jpg){width=560}